jayantom/sknobs/INSTALL.md

 # On x86_32 machine: UNSUPPORTED

 Notes:
 Binary files are automatically placed in PREFIX/`uname -m`/.
-Everthing is installed "in place" as siblings of src, i.e., create "include", "lib", "<mach>/lib", etc..
+Everything is installed "in place" as siblings of src, i.e., create "include", "lib", "<mach>/lib", etc..